jeffreycwitt/pl339/docs/06-information-applied-1.md

 1. TOC
 {:toc}

-# Applications of Information Turn in Psychology (chapter 9)
+# Applications of Information Turn in Psychology (chapter 8)

 # Applications of Information Turn in Physics (chapter 9)

-# Applications of Information Turn in Biology (chapter 9 and 10 (maybe chapter 11))